 What is a health & safety audit?

-The HSE defines it as:
+The HSE defines a health and safety audit as:

 “A collection of independent information on the efficiency, effectiveness and reliability of the total health & safety management system and drawing up plans for corrective action.”